Rüdiger Heinze

 Rüdiger Heinze (born December 14, 1971, in Riesa, East Germany) is a film producer and screenwriter.

 Life and work

 In 1997 he went to Ludwigsburg to study film direction and later film production at the Film Academy Baden-Württemberg.
 In 2003 Rüdiger Heinze earned his university degree.
 He has worked several times as a film director.
 In 2008 he co-founded the production company Zum Goldenen Lamm.

-Rüdiger Heinze produced the film The Two Lives of Daniel Shore, which was written and directed by Michael Dreher and was released in 2009.